dimagi/commcare-export/README.md

 ----------------------

 The --users and --locations options export data from a CommCare project that can be joined with form and case data.
-Specifiying the --users option will export an additional table named 'commcare_users' containing the following
+When exporting to a SQL database, the --with-organization option does all of that and adds views that perform the join of form and case data to location data.

-columns:
+Specifiying the --users option or --with-organization option will export an additional table named 'commcare_users' containing the following columns:

 Column                           | Type | Note
 ------                           | ---- | ----